voa2000/DevOps/README.md

 ----
 1. Go to https://www.packer.io/downloads.html
 2. To install Packer on MacOS
-3. Go to the terminal
+3. Go to the terminal or iterm2
 4. Type in --> brew install packer

 ### Below are the commands which can be used in Packer